Bulls guard Zach LaVine still dealing with reality of a bad left knee

 The Zach LaVine knee issue isn’t going away anytime soon.

-Sure, the off-week leading into the first round playoff series helped, and the spacing between Games 1 and 2 was a temporary life preserver, but the Bulls guard admitted on Friday that there’s still mornings he wakes up and the left knee is swollen.
+Sure, the off-week leading into the first round playoff series helped, and the spacing between Games 1 and 2 was a temporary life preserver, but the Bulls guard admitted on Friday that there are still mornings he wakes up and the left knee is swollen.

 That was his reality back in December when the knee first started getting ornery, and that’s his reality now.